|St Mary's Safeguarding Policy

 We want to promote good and safe practice and make sure that our volunteers know the resources and support available to them and so set out below are links to important information on good practice and volunteering that we would ask you to note and take the time to read.

-Please find attached the Diocese’s adult/child ratio information sheet which sets out the acceptable minimum ratios for adults to children, but ideally they should be higher.
-The Diocese is of the view that the minimum number of adults should always be two and preferably three, one of whom should be female.
+See the link below for the Diocese’s adult/child ratio information sheet which sets out the acceptable minimum ratios for adults to children, but ideally they should be higher.
 On no account should you work alone with a group or individual child/young person.

 If you do not have a DBS check then you are not permitted to work alone with children, young people and vulnerable adults.